Courses

 (ii) You have seen a tennis ball, a cricket ball, an orange and a pumpkin.
 Which one amongst these resembles the shape of the earth?
 Why have you chosen this particular item to describe the shape of the earth?

-Answer: An orange best resembles the shape of the earth because it is slightly flattened at the poles and bulged at the equator.
-Similarly, the earth is not a perfect sphere but is called a geoid or oblate spheroid due to its slightly flattened poles.
+Answer: An orange resembles the shape of the earth the most because both are slightly flattened at the top and bottom.
+The earth is not a perfect sphere but an oblate spheroid, just like an orange.

 (iii) Do you celebrate Van Mahotsava in your school?
 Why do we plant so many trees?
 How do the trees maintain ecological balance?

 Answer: Yes, we celebrate Van Mahotsava in our school.
-We plant many trees to increase green cover, control air pollution, and conserve biodiversity.
-Trees maintain ecological balance by absorbing carbon dioxide, releasing oxygen, preventing soil erosion, supporting rainfall, and providing habitat to organisms.
+We plant trees to increase green cover, as they absorb carbon dioxide, release oxygen, reduce soil erosion, provide shade, and help maintain ecological balance.

 (iv) You have seen elephants, deer, earthworms, trees and grasses.
 Where do they live or grow?
 What is the name given to this sphere?
 Can you describe some of the important features of this sphere?